tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 : A container that holds information about the upstream neighbor and label for the LSP, applicable when the LSP is not at its ingress.

 ### TE Device Interfaces

+The TE interface is modeled as a reference to an existing interface as defined in the 'ietf-interfaces' YANG module {{!RFC8343}}.

 {{fig-if-te-02}} shows the TE interface subtree from the TE device module 'ietf-te-device' with depth=4.
 The full tree diagram is shown in {{AppendixB}}.